jeromedruais/lionel-node-todo/README.md

 1. Leave the default options selected and continue.

-Bluemix DevOps creates a Git repository for your application, puts in it the starter code for the "Hi there!" applicatio, and defines a build pipeline so that your app gets automatically redeployed after every commit.
+Bluemix DevOps creates a Git repository for your application, puts in it the starter code for the "Hi there!" application, and defines a build pipeline so that your app gets automatically redeployed after every commit.